 They also need to partner with other execs and departments.
 A common vision of focusing everything on the experience will only happen if all leaders from the top down believe in it.
 Departments like marketing and IT may have equal but separate powers and the CIO knows that the only way to succeed is to modernise your own team and be prepared to reach across the chasm to embrace other departments.
 Involving both sides early and often through open collaboration is the best way to get the most experience value from technology investments.

 If the goal is a universal system, then the answer is also universal.
 IT wants an inclusive infrastructure that allows plenty of flexibility.
 They need a platform in place that can adjust for new directions in strategy or if leadership goals change.

 All of this makes it easier for IT to manage the historically manual processes of their jobs.
-Like integrating data sources, connecting point solutions, and federating data.
-With a universal system, much of the manual labor is automated, allowing IT to focus on future needs rather than reacting to integration problems.
-Which makes the Experience System of Record IT's new best friend.
+Like integrating data sources, connecting point solutions and federating data.
+With a universal system, much of the manual labour is automated, allowing IT to focus on future needs rather than reacting to integration problems.
+Which makes the Experience System of Record It's new best friend.